 Days Gone is another game where the Z word isn’t used.
 Instead they’re known as freakers, but to all intents and purposes the creatures you’re up against here can be considered zombies.
 They’re certainly not human anymore.
 An epic open world adventure with a story that slowly builds, what’s unique about Days Gone is your bike, which can almost be considered a character in itself.
 You’ll need to upgrade it and keep it fuelled up to survive.
 But it won’t help you when you begin to take on giant freaker hordes…

 You can’t have a list of the best zombie games on PC without a Resident Evil title, can you?
 This seminal horror series may have more outlandish foes in its newer entries, but once upon a time it was very much focused on your old-fashioned zombie.
-The best of them is undoubtedly this remake of Resident Evil 2, which features dual protagonists and some of the most fearsome zombies you’ll ever encounter.
+The best of them is this remake of Resident Evil 2, which features dual protagonists and some of the most fearsome zombies you’ll ever encounter.
 Consider this a must-play.
-And then maybe dive into some other Resident Evil titles.
+And then maybe dive into some other Resident Evil titles: the remakes of Resident Evil 3 and 4 are well worth your time, too.

 It’s a real travesty that we haven’t ever got an open world The Walking Dead game.
 State of Decay 2 fills the gap pretty nicely though.
 In the wake of a zombie outbreak, it’s up to you to make a new life for yourself.
 That means finding somewhere to call home, building a community, and then keeping it safe.
 Resource management is key.
 You’ll need to scavenge, recruit and fortify if you want to stay alive.
 And it doesn’t have to be a lonely endeavour either, thanks to co-op support.
 Needless to say, if you’re after the best zombie games on PC, this is definitely one to check out.